 Where Can You Purchase a Hot Tub?

-Here we have presented the costs associated with purchasing and using the hot tub.
+Here we have presented the costs associated with purchasing and using a hot tub.
 The costs of owning a hot tub include:

 - Electricity costs: Anywhere from $30 to $100 per month, depending on weather and usage